 Travelling on the actual date of a holiday can be considerably less expensive than the surrounding dates.
 For example, domestic travel on Christmas and Thanksgiving is much cheaper than travelling on other days during the holiday break.

 A few hours of driving (or a quick train ride) can often save significant amounts of money on your trip.
 If using a less well-located airport allows you to take a nonstop flight, instead of making a connection, the total length of your trip might not even be any longer.
 If you are taking advantage of a more distant airport, you might be better of using a one-way car rental reservation, rather than going to the airport with a car service, taxi, or friend.

-Google provides convenient access to a tool that allows you to add nearby airports.
-You can also add up to five airports into the search boxes.
+Google allows you to add up to six airports into the search boxes.